Overcoming Impostor Syndrome: A Lightworker's Journey to Self-Acceptance

 1. I Named the Inner Critic—and Talked Back

-Now when she pops up, I tell her: “Thanks for your concern.
+That critic was old programming—fear, past trauma, and self-doubt—not me.
+Now, when she pops up, I tell her: “Thanks for your concern.
 I’m still doing this.”

 2. I Created a “Proof of Badassery” Folder